 California is currently the only state that is not a part of SARA, but WCU does not meet any criteria that would require regulation at this time.
 Therefore, WCU can still offer online courses and non-licensure field experience placements to students in California.

 Each state has its own set of standards and regulations for careers that require licensure (i.e. nursing, social work, k-12 teacher, etc.).
 The State Authorization Reciprocity Agreement (SARA) does not cover regulations regarding professional licensure in reciprocating states, districts, and territories.

-West Chester University's programs are designed to meet the requirements of the Pennsylvania Department of Education (PDE) for recommending candidates for licensure/certification.
-If you are considering a program that leads to licensure/certification, or that you believe leads to licensure/certification, and plan to seek licensure/certification outside of Pennsylvania, it is your responsibility to seek guidance from the appropriate licensing agency in your state BEFORE beginning the academic program.
+West Chester University’s programs are designed to meet the requirements of the Pennsylvania Department of Education (PDE) for recommending candidates for licensure/certification.
+If you are considering a program that leads to licensure/certification, or that you believe leads to licensure/certification, and plan to seek licensure/certification outside of Pennsylvania, it is your responsibility to seek guidance from the appropriate licensing agency BEFORE beginning the academic program.
 Licensure requirements by occupation and state can be found at CareerOneStop.

 As a participant in the State Authorization Reciprocity Agreement (SARA), WCU has agreed to abide by the SARA student complaint process.